cosmos/governance/proposals/2021-05-gravity-bridge-deployment/README.md

 ### Ethereum to Cosmos:

 The Orchestrator also monitors the Ethereum chain, submitting events that occur on Ethereum to Cosmos as messages.
-When more than 66% of the active voting power has sent a message observing the same Ethereum event, the Gravity module will take action.
+When more than 66% of the active Cosmos voting power has sent a message observing the same Ethereum event, the Gravity module will take action.

 This oracle action will not be incentivized, nor will it be enforced with slashing.
 If validators making up more than 33% of the staked tokens do not participate in the oracle, new deposits and withdrawals will not be processed until those validators resume their oracle obligations.

-The oracle was designed without slashing conditions to ensure that a consensus failure on Ethereum does not affect operation of the Cosmos chain.
+The oracle was designed to adhere to the Cosmos Hub validator security model without slashing conditions to ensure that a consensus failure on Ethereum does not affect operation of the Cosmos chain.

 ### Slashing Conditions Spec